DevoInc/python-sdk/docs/api/api.md

   --from TEXT                                  From date, and time for the query (YYYY-MM-DD hh:mm:ss).
 For valid formats see lt-common README
   --to TEXT                                    To date, and time for the query (YYYY-MM-DD hh:mm:ss).
 For valid formats see lt-common README
   --help                                       Show this message and exit.
-  -user                                        User for the api.
+  --user                                       User for the api.
-  -app_name                                    App Name for the api.
+  --app_name                                   App Name for the api.
+  --comment                                    Comment for pragma in query --debug/--no-debug  For testing purposes
+  --help                 Show this message and exit.
 ```

 A configuration file does not have to have all the necessary keys, you can have